In 2020, New Relic switched to a new pricing plan and a new account/user model. This doc explains:

 - Users on the original user model are managed differently than are users on the newer model.

 To learn the factors behind what user model your users are on and how that relates to pricing, see the Pricing and user model table.

-How to determine user model: Go to one.newrelic.com, select Apps, and select the User management launcher.
-If you're able to see user information there, you're on the New Relic One user model.
-If you don't have access, you're on the original user model (see original user docs).
+To determine what user model you're on, from the account dropdown select User preferences. if you see the UI below, you're on the newer New Relic One user model.
+If you see a different UI with much more content, you're on the original user model (see original user docs).

 Some impacts of being on the New Relic One user model: